Golem642/NFCheckRem/README.md

 Execute all decompilation methods, then once it has done doing its shenanigans, go into the top bar -> Search -> Memory...

 Here, input the following values : `00 00 00 04 5F 00 00 00` then press "Search All".
-You will get multiple matches, select the first one and close the search windows
+You will get multiple matches, select the second one and close the search windows
   - The values correspond to the last two "Must match" values found here : https://www.3dbrew.org/wiki/Amiibo#Page_layout
   - The selected portion is big enough to reduce potential false positives and small enough to not be annoying to write.
 Yes i am lazy